Macawls/OpenGL/.github/README.md

 --run       Run the executable after building
 --clean     Clean the build directory before building --build     Build the source
---mwindows  Compile with -mwindows flag (no console) --release   Compiles for release
+--mwindows  Build with -mwindows flag (no console) --release   Builds for release
   ```

 ### Running